Our mission is to create fresh, immersive articles on equestrian lifestyle and sport, current events, health and horsemanship.

-What’s more, Horse Network is a community, and we’re always looking for smart, new ideas from horse-crazy writers like you.
+What’s more, Horse Network is a community, and we’re always looking for smart, new ideas from horse-crazy folks like you.

 Who can contribute blog posts on Horse Network?

 We try to cover all facets—big and small—of the horse community.
-But usually, these tend to fall into one of five categories.
+But usually, these tend to fall into one of these categories.

-- Western: Natural horsemanship, cowboy culture and all things western.
+Western: Horsemanship, reining, barrels, cowboy culture and all things western.

 Not seeing your topic here?
 Don’t worry.
 Submit it anyway, we’ll find a home for it!